SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/addInteger.md

 so.topic: reference
 ---

+# JSONBuilder.addInteger(String key, Integer value)

 Adds an integer value to the current scope.
 If the current scope is an object, you must supply a key.
 If the current scope is an array, key must be empty.